 In rare circumstances, a student may have to miss more than a week of class due to serious illness or to family emergencies.
 In these cases, a student should be in immediate contact with their Academic Services advisor to discuss what options may be available.
 Because class participation and peer learning are important aspects of the Brandeis educational experience, students who miss more than two weeks of class ordinarily withdraw from the semester.

 Students may repeat a course once for the purpose of demonstrating a higher level of mastery.
 Students may only earn credit once per course (unless the course is explicitly defined as allowing repetition for credit).
+Students repeating a course in which they have already earned a passing grade must enroll in at least 12 credits in addition to the course being repeated.

 As defined by the department, students may not repeat a course for credit at a lower level, when they have successfully completed a higher level course in the same sequence with a grade of C or higher.